This post may contain affiliate links. Please read our disclosure policy.

 You can use chia eggs or ¼ cup applesauce in a pinch, but flax works best for texture.

-Can I use a baking pan instead of a skillet?
+Can I use a square baking dish instead of a skillet?

 Absolutely—an 8×8 dish works great.
 The edges just won’t get as crispy.